Yes. Single read and paired end libraries for RNA and DNA applications are compatible with the HiSeq.

-The HiSeq instrument computer employs 64-bit Windows Vista.
+The HiSeq control computer employs 64-bit Windows Vista.

-This error message indicates a lack of fluorescence on the flow cell.
-To find focus at the start of a run, the software uses ETF, which is a focusing method that reads fluorescence from clusters on the flow cell.
-ETF must find fluorescence in at least one lane of the flow cell before the run can begin.
+The error message “Must have at least one valid ETF to normalize/correct the failed ones” indicates a lack of fluorescence from the flow cell.
+To find focus at the start of a run, the software uses ETF.
+ETF is a focusing method that reads fluorescence from clusters on the flow cell.
+Before a run can start, ETF must find fluorescence in at least one lane of the flow cell.

 The files uploaded as instrument health data are RunInfo.xml, RunParameters.xml, RTAComplete.txt, InterOp files, and RTAConfiguration.xml.